Summary IconKey Takeaways

 Gartner Rating: 4.7

-Fivetran is known for its fully automated data ingestion.
-Over 700 pre-built connectors effectively remove the need for custom scripting, allowing teams to connect sources like Salesforce, SAP, and various SQL databases to their warehouse in minutes.
+Fivetran offers 300+ pre-built, automated connectors, ideal for low-maintenance pipelines.
+Fivetran removes the need for custom scripting, allowing teams to connect sources like Salesforce, SAP, and various SQL databases to their warehouse in minutes.

 Fivetran is built around the principle of Change Data Capture (CDC).
 This capability was significantly supercharged with the acquisition of HVR in 2021, integrating HVR’s best-in-class, log-based CDC technology directly into the Fivetran platform.